Kerwin Kofi Charles

 Kerwin Kofi Charles is the Indra K. Nooyi Dean & Frederick W. Beinecke Professor of Economics, Policy, and Management at the Yale School of Management.

+In 2023, he was elected a Fellow of the American Academy of Arts and Sciences and appointed Sir Arthur Lewis Fellow of the American Academy of Political and Social Science.
+He has served as Vice President of the American Economic Association, President of the Midwest Economic Association, and Chair of the Nominating Committee of the American Economic Association.

+His editorial service includes membership on the International Editorial Board of Industrial and Labor Relations Review, the Advisory Board of the Journal of Economic Perspectives, and the Editorial Board of the Journal of Labor Economics.
+He previously served as an Associate Editor of The Journal of Human Resources.
+He also serves on the Executive Committee of the Institution for Social and Policy Studies and previously served on the Board of Trustees of the Panel Study of Income Dynamics.

-He is also a research associate at the National Bureau of Economic Research and an elected Fellow of the Society of Labor Economists.
-He has been chair of the Board of trustees of NORC, serves on the board of trustees of the Panel Study of Income Dynamics, is a member of the Federal Economic Statistics Advisory Committee, and sits on the editorial board of the Journal of Labor Economics.
+He is also a research associate at the National Bureau of Economic Research and an elected Fellow of the Society of Labor Economists, has served as Chair of the Board of Trustees of NORC, and is a member of the Federal Economic Statistics Advisory Committee.

 He was previously the Edwin A. and Betty L. Bergman Distinguished Service Professor of the Harris School of Public Policy at The University of Chicago, and was a professor at the University of Michigan from 1995 - 2006.

 Deanship

 On December 5, 2019, Charles announced that the Yale School of Management had received the largest gift in its history—$100 million to fund programs devoted to strengthening leadership in public school systems.
-The gift came from The Eli and Edythe Broad Foundation and will make possible the creation of the Broad Center at the Yale School of Management.
-The new center will oversee a new master's degree in Education Management and executive training for top leaders in public school systems—both tuition-free.
-The Broad Center at Yale SOM will also create a data repository of research related to leadership effectiveness in K-12 education.
+The gift came from The Eli and Edythe Broad Foundation and established the Broad Center at the Yale School of Management.
+The new center oversees a new master's degree in Education Management and executive training for top leaders in public school systems—both tuition-free.
+In 2026, The Broad Center at Yale SOM launched a data repository on school superintendents and administrators, helping researchers identify leadership effectiveness in K-12 education.